 5. BUSINESS VERIFICATION

-Whenever the owner of the system under test—the product/business owner—must configure and set up the system for end-users, the LEAPWORK Automation Platform can be used for ensuring the validity of the system from a business perspective.
+Whenever the owner of the system under test—the product/business owner—must configure and set up the system for end-users, the LEAPWORK Automation Platform can be used to ensure the validity of the system from a business perspective.

 Download Whitepaper: DevOps and Test Automation